Basic Recipe Ingredients

 - Salad Dressings - store bought or homemade oil and vinegar-based, or mayonnaise-based dressings.
 Be aware of expiration dates on store bought salad dressings.

 - Cooking Oil - There are many choices for cooking oil.
-I recommend coconut, olive, or some kind of nut oil, like macadamian or almond oils.
+I recommend coconut, olive, avocado, or some kind of nut oil, like macadamia or almond oils.
 Canola and other vegetable oils can be used in most recipes but they are not the most healthy and tend to smoke easier.
 Coconut oil is healthy, can withstand heat and stores longer without becoming rancid.
 Unopened cooking oils have a shelf life of about a year; coconut may last much longer.

 - Shortening - longer shelf life than oils.
 It is reasonable to expect an unopened metal can of shortening to have a shelf life of eight to ten years if kept reasonably cool, particularly if it contains preservatives.
 Coconut oil is healthier and will last much longer.